leaperstuff/Leaperstuff.github.io/README.md

 ### 1.2.1
 - Editor
 - Calender
-- Tasks - with 'localstorage' and much more
+- Tasks - with `localstorage` and much more

 ### 1.2
 - Editor